THE DFX DIFFERENCE

 DFX is a Denver-based nonprofit committed to a vision of changing care as usual to create a more inclusive world.

-DFX co-founder and executive director, Tracy Stackhouse, is a leading pediatric occupational therapist (OT) involved in clinical treatment, research, mentoring, and training regarding OT intervention for persons with neurodevelopmental disorders, especially Fragile X Syndrome and autism.
+Our leadership: DFX co-founder and executive director, Tracy Stackhouse, is a leading pediatric occupational therapist (OT) involved in clinical treatment, research, mentoring, and training regarding OT intervention for persons with neurodevelopmental disorders, especially Fragile X Syndrome and autism.
 Tracy is a member of the National Fragile X Foundation Clinical Research Consortium, the Scientific and Clinical Advisory Committee, and the NFXF Advisory Council, and an expert advisor to the CDC and RTI Fragile X Priorities Panel.
 In addition, she is a frequent presenter at conferences, leading courses on multidisciplinary models for OT, clinical reasoning, sensory integration, and polyvagal theory.
 The DFX board includes professionals from throughout the Denver community who are leaders in healthcare delivery and administration, education, and other areas of expertise pertinent to our work and the communities we serve.
-Our clinical team is trained to provide multidisciplinary care adhering to our therapy that fits philosophy via occupational therapy, psychology, and speech language pathology.
+Our clinical team is trained to provide individualized care through a multidisciplinary lens, adhering to our Therapy that fits philosophy via occupational therapy, psychology, and speech language pathology.

-We scale our mission through four key approaches:
+We scale our mission through four key programs:

-- DFX Multidisciplinary Clinic in Denver – we scale deep for each child and family regardless of their ability to pay for the extra level of care needed to truly meet their needs.
-We cultivate and provide therapy that fits through occupational therapy, speech and language therapy and psychology services for local families.
+- DFX Multidisciplinary Clinic in Denver – we scale deep for every child and family regardless of their ability to pay for the extra level of care needed to truly meet their needs.
+We cultivate and provide Therapy that fits through occupational therapy, speech and language therapy and psychology services for local families.

 - Clinic in the Community – our services scale beyond the clinic through wraparound programming that extends into homes and communities.
-DFX Clinic in the Community has formal programs through our school and early learning program initiatives that bring therapy that fits to programs and providers throughout the Denver area and virtually across Colorado through our DFXConnect initiative that serves early childhood care professionals.
+DFX Clinic in the Community has formal programs through our school and early learning program initiatives that bring Therapy that fits to programs and providers throughout the Denver area and virtually across Colorado through our DFXConnect initiative that serves early childhood care professionals.

-- Learning Journeys – our virtual education program, scales out our impact to therapists, educators, parents, and providers and expands our impact through online courses, training, podcasts, and mentoring services that have a global reach.
+- Learning Journeys – our virtual education program scales out our impact to therapists, educators, parents, and providers & expands our reach further through online courses, training, podcasts, and mentoring services that have a global reach.
 Our proprietary materials and training on the SpIRiT Model and the STEPPSI Clinical Reasoning Framework as well as our signature Therapy that fits approach are key offerings in our Learning Journeys program.
 In addition, our world-renowned expertise in Fragile X syndrome is featured in our offerings.

-- Research, Innovation, and Advocacy catalyze our work and inform our therapy that fits philosophy which is integral to our core mission-driven programs allowing us to scale up our impact.
+- Research, Innovation, & Advocacy catalyze our work and inform our Therapy that fits philosophy which is integral to our core mission-driven programs allowing us to scale up our impact.
 Our approach to program evaluation is offered to collaborators and is a key approach in scaling our impact.

 DFX has a strategic vision of our future that focuses on:

-Impact: expansion of our impact on the lives of all children in Colorado and around the world who have developmental needs and mental health challenges through our mission-driven programs in the Clinic, Clinic in the Community, and Learning Journeys, creating systemic change rooted in communities of understanding and belonging
+Impact: expansion of our impact on the lives of all children in Colorado and around the world who have developmental needs and mental health challenges through our mission-driven programs in the Clinic, Clinic in the Community, and Learning Journeys, creating systemic change rooted in communities of understanding and belonging.

-Innovation: exploration of innovative techniques related to providing therapy that fits through research, elaboration, advocacy, and dissemination of best practices
+Innovation: exploration of innovative techniques related to providing comprehensive multidisciplinary care via Therapy that fits through research, elaboration, advocacy, and dissemination of best practices.

-Infrastructure: investment in capacity building for leadership and clinical expertise as well as new, expanded clinic space and increased staffing to scaffold every program area.
+Infrastructure: investment in capacity building for leadership and clinical expertise as well as a state-of-the-art, expanded clinic space and increased staffing to scaffold every program area.